HighnessAtharva/Blog/content/posts/tech/django-orm-exercises.md

 By working through the exercises, we learned how to use these elements to query and manipulate data from the database.
 These exercises provided practical examples of how to use Django's ORM to solve real-world problems.

 Django's ORM is a powerful tool that provides a high-level, intuitive interface for interacting with databases.
 It enables developers to write concise and readable code while also handling complex queries and transactions.
 By mastering Django's ORM, developers can build robust, scalable, and maintainable applications with ease.

+{{< fancylink "Level up your Django skills with this guide on" "Testing Django Applications" "/posts/tech/django-testing-guide" >}}